Fireflies AI Review: Features, Pricing, and Honest Verdict

 The final step is converting your Cornell notes into spaced repetition flashcards.
 Your cue column maps almost perfectly to flashcard questions, and your notes column contains the answers.
 Voice Memos can generate a flashcard set from your notes automatically, and you can study them on a spaced schedule without any additional manual work.

 If you want to compare how these tools fit into a broader note-taking setup, the note-taking apps for students guide covers the current landscape.
+And for students applying Cornell notes alongside other evidence-based study strategies, the Feynman Technique guide pairs well with the Cornell system for deep understanding.

 Research on handwriting versus typing is worth noting here.
 A study from the University of Louisville found that handwriting produces better conceptual understanding, likely because the slower pace forces more selective note-taking.
 Digital Cornell notes work fine, but if you are handwriting, the slower speed is a feature, not a bug.